brettdewoody/lorg/README.md

 ## Strava annotations

-- The background processor records a message such as `"3.1 new miles"` (or kilometers when the athlete’s measurement preference is metric).
+- The background processor records a message such as `🗺️ Explored 3.1 new miles in Lorg` (or kilometers when the athlete’s measurement preference is metric).
 - New webhook-driven activities automatically trigger the `strava-annotate` Netlify function, which appends the message to the activity description.
 - The Strava OAuth flow must request the `activity:write` scope (in addition to `read,activity:read_all`) so annotations can update activity descriptions; have connected athletes re-authorize after deploying the change.
 - You can run the function manually for pending items: